WordPress/performance/docs/Writing-a-module.md

 * The module must use the `performance-lab` text domain for all of its localizable strings.
 * All global code structures in the module PHP codebase must be prefixed (e.g. with a string based on the module slug) to avoid conflicts with other modules or plugins.
 * All test code for a module (e.g. PHPUnit tests) must be located in a directory `/tests/modules/{module-slug}` where `{module-slug}` is the module's slug (i.e. the same folder name used above).
+    * If tests require some test-specific structures (e.g. dummy data or mock classes), those should be implemented in a directory `/tests/testdata/modules/{module-slug}`.
 * The module must adhere to the WordPress coding and documentation standards.

 ## Module recommendations